 - What is Undue Hardship?

-Managers and supervisors are not allowed to discriminate or otherwise ignore reasonable requests from their employees, or to retaliate if any requests for reasonable accommodation have been made.
-At Pines Federal, our Houston federal reasonable accommodation lawyer understands what it takes to aggressively protect your rights if you experienced discrimination or are concerned about your rights in regards to requests for reasonable accommodation.
+At Pines Federal, our federal reasonable accommodation lawyers understand what it takes to aggressively protect your rights if you experienced discrimination or are concerned about your rights in regards to requests for reasonable accommodation.
 We have a reputation for being trusted and committed advocates, so do not hesitate to reach out to us immediately.

 - Do I need to request Reasonable Accommodation if I want OPM Disability Retirement?